mathjax/MathJax/docs/source/start.rst

 should be sufficient, but see :ref:`TeX and LaTeX support
 <TeX-support>` for details.

+If you are using MathJax within a blog, wiki, or other content management system, the markup language used by that system may interfere with the TeX notation used by MathJax.
+For example, if your blog uses :term:`Markdown` notation for authoring your pages, the underscores used by TeX to indicate subscripts may be confused with the use of underscores by Markdown to indicate italics, and the two uses may prevent your mathematics from being displayed.
+See :ref:`TeX and LaTeX support <TeX-support>` for some suggestions about how to deal with the problem.

 There are a number of extensions for the TeX input processor that are loaded by the ``TeX-AMS-MML_HTMLorMML`` configuration.
 These include: